 Leg Day Recovery Tips

-- Compression pants – I started using compression pants a few years ago to recover from sore muscles after boot camp.
-The pair that I use now is actually for recovery & are quite a snug fit.
-I only wear them overnight & occasionally around the house.
+I started using compression pants a few years ago to recover from sore muscles after boot camp.
+The pair that I use now is actually for recovery and are quite a snug fit.
+I only wear them overnight and occasionally around the house.

-- Stretch – I like to stretch my legs out straight after the workout before I even get in the car to go home.
-I like to do stretches for my quadriceps, hamstrings, calves & hip flexors.
+I like to stretch my legs out straight after the workout before I even get in the car to go home.
+I like to do stretches for my quadriceps, hamstrings, calves and hip flexors.

-- Massage – I find massage with the heel of my palm really gets into the muscles & kneads the soreness away.
+I find a massage with the heel of my palm really gets into the muscles and kneads the soreness away.
 And if you have one, a spiky massage ball is absolute bliss on tender muscles!

-- Take the stairs – If you have the option, take the stairs whenever possible.
-I can be quite a struggle but getting those legs moving certainly helps.
+If you have the option, take the stairs whenever possible.
+I can be quite a struggle and sometimes painful, but getting those legs moving certainly helps.

-- Warm up & cool down – I always did my warm-up & cool down for legs on the treadmill.
-I have since switched to using a bike because I feel it uses more muscle groups than just walking does.
+I always did my warm-up and cool down for legs on the treadmill.
+I have since switched to using a bike because I feel it uses more muscles than just walking does.
 But I also generally do about five minutes on the treadmill or bike before any workout.

-- Rather than doing leg day, incorporate 2-3 leg exercises in each workout.
+Rather than doing leg day, incorporate 2-3 leg exercises in each workout.
 I used to do upper body one day then lower body another day.
-Now I do half of the upper body & half of the low body one day, then do the remaining exercises for upper & lower body another day.
+Now I do half of the upper body and half of the low body one day, then do the remaining exercises for upper and lower body another day.